notaryproject/notation/test/e2e/Readme.md

     * **images**: a test artifact to be signed.
     * **config**: username and password used by the test registry.

-2. **Initialization**： **test/e2e/internal/utils/init.go** contains init functions, including setting up notation-binary path, registry password and cert path.
+2. **Initialization**： **test/e2e/internal/utils/init.go** contains init functions, including setting up notation-binary path, registry password.
 These variables can be set through environment variables.

 3. **TestScenario** will run all tests in the package.
 Pay attention to *test/e2e/scenario/sign.go*.
 This is where I wrote the spec(test cases).